wholder/SilhouetteTest/README.md

     H           - Home the tool head and tray (returns to the origin) M100,200    - Move to position 100,200
+    D100,300    - Lower selected tool and draw or cut a line from current position to 100,300 G           - Causes the Curio to send back a String like "   100,   300,    20" where the first two values are the current position of the tool head and the 3rd value is *usually* the selected tool * 10.
-    D100,300    - Lower selected tool and draw or cut a line from current position to 100,300 Jn          - Select tool n where 1 is the lefthand tool and 2 is the righthand tool !n          - Set the cut/draw speed to n where n varies from 1-10 and n * 10 is centimeters/second FXn         - Set the tool pressure when cutting where n varies from 1-33 and n * 7 is grams of force
+    Jn          - Select tool n where 1 is the lefthand tool and 2 is the righthand tool !n          - Set the cut/draw speed to n where n varies from 1-10 and n * 10 is centimeters/second FXn         - Set the tool pressure when cutting where n varies from 1-33 and n * 7 is grams of force